top of page

 Ammochostos - The Algos of Nostos

-Today, it is enveloped in an altogether different aura, both as a place and a landscape.
+For the enclosed city of Ammochostos, time seems to have stood still since 1974, frozen in a surreal cinematic set.
+Today, it is enveloped in an altogether different aura—both as a place and a landscape.

 In 1974, under the pretext of protecting the Turkish Cypriots, Turkey invaded the island following a short-lived coup instigated and orchestrated by the Greek Junta.
-Since then Turkey unlawfully occupies one third of the Republic of Cyprus, trampling upon any notion of international legality.
+Since then, Turkey unlawfully occupies one-third of the Republic of Cyprus, trampling upon any notion of international legality.

-In a provocative illegality, the occupation regime in October 2020 opened part of the fenced city of Ammochostos, converting the deserted city usurped from its lawful Greek inhabitants into a grotesque thematic park, under the misleading guise of a tourist destination.
-The new reality imposed upon the city functions as a constant reminder and exploitation of pain.
-Unknowingly and unwillingly, each of us becomes a witness to an ongoing, relentless violation in a post-conflict era.
+In a provocative illegality, the occupation regime in October 2020 opened part of the fenced city of Ammochostos, converting the deserted city usurped from its lawful Greek inhabitants into a grotesque theme park under the misleading guise of a tourist destination.

-© Stefanos Kouratzis 1994-2025
+© Stefanos Kouratzis 1994-2026

 All rights reserved